hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 :::note

-If you plan on querying historical blocks or state via the [RPC-API](../api/index.md), you may need to adjust the default value or your configured value to avoid errors.
+If you plan on querying historical blocks or state using the [JSON-RPC API](../api/index.md), you might need to adjust the default value or your configured value to avoid errors.

 :::